Wood Look Tile Is Not The Only Product That RESEMBLES Wood.

-The success of the wood look tile came with the production of 6×36 tiles that really looked like planks.
-Then porcelain tiles became the most popular product in the wood look category over other hardwood alternatives.
+The success of the wood look tile came with the production of 6×36 tiles that really resembled planks.
+Soon after, porcelain tiles became the most popular product in the wood look category over other hardwood alternatives.

 8×48 became an industry standard.

-At Tiles & Stone Warehouse, we’re in touch with the largest, most trusted tiles manufacturers across Europe on a daily base.
+At Tiles & Stone Warehouse, we’re in touch with the largest, most trusted tiles manufacturers across Europe on a daily basis.
 We believe possessing the knowledge that our customers can rely on is a duty and a responsibility.
-Therefore, we do not yet display wood tiles over 48″ long, nor 6×24 6×36,6×40 tiles that we believe are too small.
+Therefore, we do not yet display wood tiles over 48″ long, nor do we display 6×24 6×36,6×40 tiles that we believe are too small.

 We advise shoppers to chose sizes bigger than 6×36

 If we were shopping for a marble or concrete look tile, it’s unlikely that we would choose a 12×12 or 16×16 tile for our remodeling project.
-Thanks to Tv shows, everybody knows these sizes are out of style.
+Thanks to TV shows, everybody knows that these sizes are out of style.
 However, porcelain tiles that look like wood is a new concept, and we are not yet familiar with its formats.
-Therefore, it’s a little hard to know what are the sizes we should prefer to avoid seam and grout issues.
+Therefore, it’s a little hard to know what are the sizes we should prefer in order to avoid seam and grout issues.

-Plank sizes may be deceiving since the lenght sounds big.
+Plank sizes may be deceiving since the length seems large.

-A 6×24 plank is the equivalent of a 12×12 tile.
-A 6×36 plank is the equivalent of a 16×16 tile.
+A 6×24 plank is the equivalent of a 12×12 tile while a 6×36 plank is the equivalent of a 16×16 tile.
 Since we would not accept these sizes for a remodeling project, we should also reject 6×24 and 6×36 planks.
-Many manufacturers dropped these sizes, and they are out of style.
-When remodeling your floor, you may want to use an up-to-date tile size as much as an up-to-date tile style.
+Many manufacturers dropped these sizes, as they are also out of style.
+When remodeling your floor, we recommend using an up-to-date tile size as much as an up-to-date tile style.